A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

 Calculated Custom Field: IIF(Comments.Count > 0, (DateTime.Now - LastCommentDate).TotalHours, (DateTime.Now - CreateDate).TotalHours)

 With advanced formulas it is possible to add or subtract few days, counting only business days.
-Say, the requests are created on business days only, and the SLA resolution time is 2 days.
+Say, the entities are created on business days only, and the SLA resolution time is 2 days.
 Then, for Monday, Tuesday, and Wednesday the deadline is set 2 days later on the same week, while for Thursday and Friday it must skip a weekend and come 4 days later on the next week.

 Get what day of the week a date is: